Mandeepsingh97867/TEMPLATES/README.md

-# TEMPLATES
+# Template
-A repository contains templates
+templates using html and css